 - Try not to get too expensive when choosing an item because sometimes it may seem like more effort than it's worth!
 For example: instead of buying them expensive jewellery or clothes then maybe just buy them food items such as frozen pizza or snacks at least once per week so they don't feel so bad when eating these things again later on down the road...

-One of the best gifts for the elderly is a personal alarm.
-The CPR Guardian, Personal Alarm Watch with Fall Detection is a simple-to-use personal alarm watch with fall detection, GPS tracking, and an emergency SOS button that enables the user to notify family and friends in an emergency.
+One of the best gifts for the elderly is a personal alarm, especially a fall detection watch.
+The CPR Guardian Watch is a simple-to-use personal alarm that contacts family, It has fall detection, GPS tracking, and an emergency SOS watch button that enables the user to notify family and friends in an emergency.
 Please get in touch with us if you need help.